-Saim is a breaking news reporter at Politico.
-Previously, he worked for The Express Tribune, an English language daily in Karachi, Pakistan – his hometown – writing mostly about South Asian politics, security and terrorism.
-Saim also worked as a writing assistant at the World Policy Institute in New York and as an editorial assistant at The American Interest in Washington, DC.
-He has been published in the New York Times, Al Jazeera, The Diplomat, Haaretz and many publications in South Asia.
+Saim is an assistant technology editor at Politico.
+Previously, he worked for The Express Tribune, an English language daily in Karachi, Pakistan – his hometown – writing mostly about South Asian politics, security, and terrorism.
+He has been published in the New York Times, Foreign Affairs, Al Jazeera, The Diplomat, Haaretz and many publications in South Asia.
 He completed his undergraduate education at Bard College and received a Master’s degree from Oxford.
 Having worked for years on issues regarding identity, Saim now spends a substantial amount of time writing for Politico on climate policy.
 On this shift, Saim states,

 “We can try to be more understanding of one another, but nature has no such empathy.”

 Interested in reading Saim’s news coverage and op-eds?
 Find all his Politico articles here.

 Senior Fellow Saim Saeed publishes Article in Politico about Air and Rail Refund Rights Amid Mass Coronavirus Cancellations

 Passengers and businesses have complained that some companies do not comply with EU air passenger legislation.

 Humanity in Action announces the participants of its Forum on Right-Wing Movements